kuloud/next-client/README.md

 ### Model Information

-- Uses the DFN (Dual Feature Network) model
+- Uses the DFN (Data Filtering Networks) model
 - Processes text and images in parallel
 - Computes cosine similarity between text and image embeddings
 - Model is loaded and cached in the browser